temez26/practice/README.md

 ## To do

 ## Bugs
-The Change laguage link is not perfect it bugs out when changing sites inside website
+The Change laguage link is not perfect it bugs out when changing sites inside website.
+The answer button wont work.

 ### Add commands and manual for english
 Done